rhinzz/gamaloka-dashboard-internal/README.md

 * [Link](#link)

 ## General info
-This is an updated landing page for Gamaloka.com, using HTML, CSS (Bootstrap), Javascript, and Chart.js library.
+This is an updated internal dashboard for Gamaloka.com, using HTML, CSS (Bootstrap), Javascript, and Chart.js library.

 ## Technologies
 Project is created with: